 Do special effects or an overlay with your “pop of color”.
 This could simply be done with a flat lay photo.
 Add a transparent overlay with one of you branding colors.

 When you think about your company brand, you really want to picture the entire customer experience.
 From your logo, website, social media, messaging, storefront, and everything in between…what does your brand look like to your customers?
 Is it consistent and easy to recognize?
+If not, it’s probably time to rebrand your business.

 Your brand has the power to set your company apart from the competition, promote recognition, connect with customers, and create strong business value.
 However, if your brand isn’t consistent, it can provide a confusing message and ultimately cause your company to fall short of its full potential.